Fat Guy Goes Nutzoid

+Production

-ProductionFat Guy Goes Nutzoid was shot in 1983 under the title Zeisters.
+Fat Guy Goes Nutzoid was shot in 1983 under the title Zeisters.

+Release

-ReleaseFat Guy Goes Nutzoid was distributed in September 1986 by Troma.
+Fat Guy Goes Nutzoid was distributed in September 1986 by Troma.

 Reception

 A reviewer credited as "Lor." of Variety reviewed the film on April 11, 1987.
 "Lor." described the film as a "tasteless effort" noting that it looked like a backyard home movie and that it contained "cheap, vulgar gags", concluding the film was a "dud".